Texas spiny lizard: Behavior

 The Texas spiny lizard is diurnal and arboreal.
-Their preferred habitat is mesquite trees, over areas with a significant amount of ground leaf litter, but they are often found in suburban areas basking on fences or climbing telephone poles.
+Their preferred habitat is mesquite or oak trees and areas with a significant amount of ground leaf litter.
+They are often found in suburban areas basking on fences or climbing telephone poles.

 Typically shy and nervous, when approached they will usually retreat up a tree or flee noisily through leaf litter on the ground.
-They are insectivorous, and eat a variety of beetles and other insects.
-Predators of the Texas spiny lizard include hawks, snakes, and some mammals, but it uses its camouflaged body to avoid detection.
+They are insectivorous, and eat a variety of beetles, grasshoppers, wasps and other insects.
+Predators of the Texas spiny lizard include hawks, roadrunners, snakes, and outdoor house cats, but the lizard uses its camouflaged body to avoid detection.

-To establish dominance for territory or females male lizards may perform "push-up" displays when they observe each other, whereby they bob the anterior of their body up and down.
+To establish dominance for mating territory, male lizards may perform "push-up" displays when they observe each other, whereby they bob the anterior of their body up and down.
 Males may also compete physically if these visual displays are not enough to deter competitors.

 Texas Spiny Lizard camouflaged on an ash tree.